 Just Keeps Getting Better -15

-Once it is ready he races in, signs, and asks why it is taking so long after two weeks have passed.
+Once it is ready he races in, signs, and asks why it is taking so long.

 When it is time for the Petition to be served, the man who wants the divorce grabs

 that petition and before sundown, it has been placed in the hands of his soon to be ex-wife.

 That is when a man Wants a Divorce.

 Jeremy mentioned divorce over a game of Chess.
 That was nearly eight months ago.
 Now, he appears at her Chambers with the documents so she could begin.

 Diane didn’t say anything, she knew what was going on.

 Just before Jeremy left, he mentioned he’d be ‘going abroad’ for five weeks.
 He seemed more excited than she had ever seen and she realised he had never traveled before.

 Diane tossed Jeremy's file to a clerk; there was no rush.
 And friendship has limits.
 And that limit is going through with a full divorce without receiving one cent.